 - Arts and Music

-- The paper is open to students who meet the prerequisite, and it is especially suitable for students taking the Gender Studies minor or major or Criminology minor.
+The paper is open to students who meet the prerequisite, and it is especially suitable for students taking the Criminology minor or the Gender Studies major or minor.

 - More information link